Sarnano

 Sarnano is a comune (municipality) in the Province of Macerata in the Italian region Marche, located about 70 km southwest of Ancona and about 30 km southwest of Macerata.

 Sarnano borders the following municipalities: Amandola, Bolognola, Fiastra, Gualdo, Montefortino, San Ginesio.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Main sights

-Among the churches in town is the church of Santa Maria Assunta and the Abbey of St Blaise in Piobbico.
+Among the churches in town is the church of Santa Maria Assunta and the Abbey of St Blaise in Piobbico, in the countryside the Hermitage of Soffiano.